nowke/hpc_lab/10_mpi_routines/README.md

 ```
 $ mpirun -np 4 mpi_routines.o
 nowke-air.local
-nowke-air.local
-nowke-air.local
-nowke-air.local
+Hello CSE in process with rank 2 from Process with rank 0
+Hello MPI in process with rank 3 from Process with rank 0
 Hello World in process with rank 1 from Process with rank 0

-Hello World in process with rank 2 from Process with rank 0

-Hello World in process with rank 3 from Process with rank 0
 ```

 ### MPI Quick Overview